 Hilbert Museum Concert

-Enjoy a FREE chamber music concert by a string quartet from Pacific Symphony along with a Chapman cello ensemble, led by cellist Laszlo Mezo, lecturer at Chapman University and member of Pacific Symphony.
+Enjoy a FREE chamber music concert of woodwind music from Pacific Symphony.
+Led by principal clarinetist Joseph Morris, this program explores the unique voices of woodwind instruments in an intimate setting with a journey through the colorful palette of repertoire for flute, clarinet, oboe and bassoon.
 What better way to enjoy great music than in a venue surrounded by fine art by many of California's most noted artists?
 FREE AND OPEN TO THE PUBLIC.
 Seating is limited and will be first-come, first-served.
 Limited standing room in the back.
 California wine and cheese reception to follow the performance.

 OC Can You Play With Us - Chamber Edition

 Community musicians ages 22 and older play in the Samueli Theater in five chamber ensembles led by Pacific Symphony conductors and musicians: a flute choir led by Principal Flutist Ben Smolen, a clarinet choir led by Principal Clarinetist Joe Morris, a brass choir led by Assistant Conductor Roger Kalia, a percussion ensemble led by Principal Percussionist Rob Slack and a chamber string orchestra led by cellist Ian McKinnell.
 Friends and interested observers are invited to attend this workshop-style event for FREE, but tickets are required.
 Seating is general admission.